autumnalmusing/flooded/README.md

 The left and right stacks each occupy 30% of the available width.

-5 may be moved into the master area with `riverctl send-layout-cmd wideriver "--count +1"`.
+5 may be moved into the master area with `riverctl send-layout-cmd flooded "--count +1"`.
 4 will be placed at the “top” of the stack, below 3.

 ### Monocle

-`riverctl send-layout-cmd wideriver "--layout monocle"`
+`riverctl send-layout-cmd flooded "--layout monocle"`

     ____________________________________________________________
     |                                                          |